Reformer Pilates Class

-With the introduction of Group Reformer classes to the timetable you might find yourself wondering…...”should I be rolling out a mat to do Pilates, or strapping into a Reformer “
+With Group Reformer classes on the timetable you might find yourself wondering...”should I be rolling out a mat to do Pilates, or strapping into a Reformer “

 Here’s a breakdown of the two types of classes to help you decide.

 Most beginners will start with mat classes in order to learn the techniques, build strength, flexibility, and posture.
 By building a foundation with mat Pilates, you teach your body how to control your muscles.